Cheesecake giveaway clogs roads, draws crowds — and police

 ARLINGTON, Va. — A large-scale cheesecake giveaway clogged not only arteries but also the roads surrounding a Virginia restaurant where one person was taken to a hospital and faces a disorderly conduct charge.

+A spokesperson for DoorDash says the food delivery company is aware of the incident and cooperating with local law enforcement.

-Savage says officers witnessed no fisticuffs, but one individual refused police commands to leave the restaurant and resisted efforts at removal.
-She says the individual requested medical attention after the altercation and was taken to a hospital.
-Police anticipate filing a disorderly conduct charge.
+One individual refused police commands to leave the restaurant and resisted efforts at removal.
+Savage says the individual requested medical attention after the altercation and was taken to a hospital.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.